grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

 weight: 200
 ---

-# Configure Grafana Agent on Kubernetes
+# Configure Grafana Agent in flow mode on Kubernetes

 To configure Grafana Agent in flow mode on Kubernetes, perform the following steps: